z0981090668/accounting/README.md

 # System Architecture Overview

-This system is implemented using the Java Spring Boot MVC framework and connects to a PostgreSQL database.
-Below is an overview of the architecture and key components of the system.
-The MVC architecture is divided into three parts: **Model**, **View**, and **Controller**.
+This system is implemented using the Java Spring Boot MVC framework and connects to a PostgreSQL database,The MVC architecture is divided into three parts: **Model**, **View**, and **Controller**,Below is an overview of the architecture and key components of the system.

 ### All Layers:
 - **Repository**: Responsible for interacting with the Model and handling the data storage layer.